 Sculpture, griffin, embossed zinc, used in the Kings Cross Theatre, Kings Cross, Sydney, made by Wunderlich Limited, Redfern, New South Wales, Australia, 1903-1916.

 The griffin (or griffon or gryphon) has been a source of imagery and mythology since ancient times.
 Appearing in Egyptian, Indian, Persian, Babylonian, Greek and Roman antiquity, the griffin combines the face, beak and wings of an eagle with the body of a lion.
 Human features, notably female breasts, can also feature.

 The word griffin originates in the Greek gryphos, meaning lion eagle.
 Griffins are particularly frequent motifs in the sculpture and mythology of ancient Greece.
 Symbolically the griffin combines the qualities of both the lion and the eagle.
-It is the king of birds married to the lord of the earth.
+It is the king of the sky married to the lord of the earth.
 Perhaps because of its presence in many cultures, the griffin has embodied numerous qualities; however a role as protector and guardian is the most common.
 In mythology, the griffin is often the guardian of treasures and secrets; its nest is often constructed of gold and other treasures.
 Griffins are also symbols of immortality.

 As a result, griffins have an enduring presence in heraldry and sculpture.
 Sculptural griffins are often placed at the entrance of palaces, public buildings, parks and towns as symbolic guardians of wealth and order.